When you are trying to export a canvas you may have an error like:

 imageData (that is what we are doing on export or when filters are used).

 First you may try to set

 crossOrigin = Anonymous attribute of the loading image.
 This approach will work only if requested domain has an

 Access-Control-Allow-Origin headers that allow shared requests.

-But it may not work for all cases.
-If it doesn’t work, then you have to find a way to store images somewhere else.
-Like your own domain or a hosting that allows CORS requests.
+It may still not work for all cases.
+If it doesn’t work, then you have to configure your server in a different way (it is out of Konva scope) or you can try to store images somewhere else where CORS requests are supported.